Guidelines for Authors:

 - Authors names & Affiliation

 - Corresponding author detail

 All Randomized Trials must be according to CONSORT guidelines.

 All Clinical Trials must be registered at clincaltrials.gov

 Observational studies should be according to STROBE guidelines.

 Qualitative research should be according to SRQR guidelines

 The word count for the text only (excluding abstarct, acknowledgments, legends of tables and figures, and references) should be less than 3000 words.
 The original research article should be prepared under the following sections:

-Abstract: Abstract must not contain more than 250 words.
-Use of abbreviations should be minimized and references not to be quoted in the abstract.
+Abstract: The abstract must not contain more than 250 words.
+The use of abbreviations should be minimized, and references should not to be quoted in the abstract.
 The abstract must be structured under the following headings:

 - Methods: How the study was performed and statistical tests used.